DavidHostler/NattyOrNot/README.md

 ### pip install -r requirements.txt

+The reason for this step is that if I had included all libraries pre-installed, then the project's size would likely swell to way over what Github

+would allow users to upload or download, and that would suck.
+Therefore, run the above script to install any dependencies you'll need (e.g. Tensorflow,

+numpy, psycopg2, Django Cors Headers, and OpenCV.
+These are altogether massive).

+Additionally, when I get around to Dockerizing and beautifying parts of the project, the above install script will be included in the Dockerfile,

+as will all other bash scripts in this tutorial.
+That should make life easier for you whether you're a developer who doesn't lift, a bodybuilder who

+doesn't code, or someone like me who is passionate about both.
+Or maybe you're none of the above and you got lost on the internet.
+If so, that's ok, give

+NattyOrNot a whirl anyway!

 There are a few that I will add later to requirements.txt to save users a little time adding any additional installs, but please bear with me til then!

 You should have everything in Python set up to use the Django REST Framework; next we will update our ReactJS dependencies!